openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/setup-wizard.md

 ![image](../images/setup-wizard/Screenshot_20231202_130002.png)

-Please click the "next" button.
+Please click the "NEXT" button.

 ![image](../images/setup-wizard/Screenshot_20231202_130012.png)

 AAPS needs to write logging information to the permanent storage of you smartphone.
 Permanent storage means that it will be available even after rebooting your mobile.
 Other information is just lost as it was not saved to permanent storage.

-Please click the "ask for permission" button.
+Please click the "ASK FOR PERMISSION" button.

 ![image](../images/setup-wizard/Screenshot_20231202_130022.png)

-Please click the "Allow" button.
+Please click "Allow".

 ![image](../images/setup-wizard/Screenshot_20231202_130031.png)